 If the FMLA leave is unpaid leave, employee contributions must be paid at the same time as the contribution would be made if by payroll deduction, or as otherwise agreed to in writing between the State and the eligible employee.
 Failure of an eligible employee to pay his or her share of contributions within 30 days after the due date will result in termination of coverage, subject to this section.
 The plan coverage provided pursuant to the FMLA is the same as would be provided if the eligible employee had been employed during the leave period.
 The eligible employee may choose not to continue plan coverage during the FMLA leave.
-If the eligible employee chooses to discontinue coverage during the FMLA leave (or if coverage ends due to the failure to make timely contributions), the eligible employee will be immediately reinstated to plan coverage when the eligible employee?s right to continue coverage for non-health benefits will be governed by the right to continue such coverages during non-FMLA type leaves.
+If the eligible employee chooses to discontinue coverage during the FMLA leave (or if coverage ends due to the failure to make timely contributions), the eligible employee will be immediately reinstated to plan coverage when the eligible employee returns from the FMLA leave without regard to any waiting period.
+The eligible employee's right to continue coverage for non-health benefits will be governed by the right to continue such coverages during non-FMLA type leaves.
 The eligible employee will be notified of such right, if any, to continue other benefit coverage during a FMLA leave.